0x7466/active_entry/README.md

 In this example above, the user will be redirected with a flash message.
 But you can do whatever you want.
 For example logging.

-Active Entry also has a few helper methods which help you to distinguish between RESTful controller actions.
+Active Entry also has a few helper methods which help you to distinguish between controller actions.
+You can check if a specific action got called, by adding `_action?` to the action name in your `authenticated?` or `authorized?`.

-The following methods are available:
+For an action `show` this would be `show_action?`.

+**Note:** A `NoMethodError` gets raised if you try to call `_action?` if the actual action hasn't been implemented.
+For example `missing_implementation_action?` raises an error as long as `#missing_implementation` hasn't been implemented as action.

+The are some more helpers that check for more than one RESTful action:

  * `read_action?` - If the called action just read.
 Actions: `index`, `show`
  * `write_action?` - If the called action writes something.
 Actions: `new`, `create`, `edit`, `update`, `destroy`